dynamasoft/blockchain-developer-bootcamp-final-project/README.md

 Introduction

-Roomilicious mission is a secure house sharing platform marketplace.
-This platform helps the landlord market the property and tenants to share the living cost and to find a compatible roommates.
+Roomilicious is a secure house sharing platform marketplace.
+This platform helps the landlord market the property and tenants to find and share the living cost with compatible housemates.
 It gives the everyone a peace of mind in the rental process by ensuring that the deposit paid is safe and secure in the escrow account powered by blockchain technology.

 Problem Statement

-Renting process is a very complex ranging from finding the right housing, application process, payments and expecially finding a compatibility with people you will be  living with.
-On the top of this, there are many scammers who acted as a landlord to list a fake profile and property to steal the applicant deposit.
-There are a huge lack of trust in this process begging for a better solution to ease the mind of both landlord and tenants.
+Rental process is a very complex process ranging from the house search, application process, payments and house mates compatibility.
+On the top of this, there are many scammers who acted as a landlord to list fake profile and property to steal the applicant deposit.
+There are a huge lack of trust in this process begging for a better solution to ease the mind of both involved parties.

 Solution